-Alcohol affects both the body and mind when imbibed.
+Alcohol affects both the body and mind when consumed.
 It relaxes a person’s inhibitions and makes them more prone to acting on reckless impulses.
 Alcohol intoxication can lead to a person being unruly, and in worse scenarios, they might pick fights with others, destroy property, harm themselves intentionally or unintentionally, or drive themselves home.
 These scenarios are particularly concerning as they not only put a person’s well-being at risk, but they place others at risk as well.

 Responsible drinking guidelines are intended to keep those who partake in alcohol drinking from becoming a danger to themselves or others.
 The effects of alcohol can be damaging under certain circumstances, hence the creation of responsible drinking guidelines.